 Angelo advises multinational corporations and individuals on antitrust and trade regulation, class action litigation, complex commercial litigation, and compliance counseling matters.
 He focuses on helping companies at the forefront of the healthcare and life sciences industry compete aggressively while minimizing risk.

 Angelo represents plaintiffs and defendants in federal and state courts, and before arbitration tribunals.
 He advises companies and individuals in criminal investigations and civil litigation involving international cartels, price fixing, bid rigging, customer and market allocations, tying arrangements, exclusive dealing, bundled discounts, monopolization, attempted monopolization, and unfair and deceptive trade practices.
-He represents clients before the U.S. Department of Justice, the Federal Trade Commission, and the Canadian Competition Bureau.
+He represents clients before the U.S. Department of Justice and the Federal Trade Commission.
 He has successfully persuaded authorities to close investigations without taking enforcement action and has secured non-prosecution agreements and leniency protection for clients.

 Angelo advises health care providers and clients in the life sciences industry on antitrust issues involving exclusivity clauses, tying, bundled discounts, and contract negotiation and termination.
 In addition, he routinely counsels clients on a variety of antitrust issues, such as exclusive dealing, competitive information exchanges, competitor collaborations, discounting practices, price discrimination, most-favored nation provisions, non-compete agreements, distribution relationships, and group boycotts.
 He assists clients with internal investigations and audits to assess compliance with the antitrust and corruption laws.
 He also drafts and implements national and international antitrust compliance programs and audits to reduce antitrust and corruption risk.
 He is a frequent speaker on numerous topics relating to antitrust, compliance, life sciences, and healthcare.